Ensembl/public-plugins/orm/README.txt

 $SiteDefs::ROSE_DB_DATABASES

-      Add db connection details to this hashref inside conf folder of your plugin.
+      Add db connection details to this hashref in ini file in the conf folder of your plugin.

 ------------------------------------------------------